mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 });
 ```

-Here, we first check whether the request is an HTML request (in reality in
+Here, we first check whether the request is asking for an HTML document (in
-Breethe,
+reality in Breethe,
 [we check a few other things as well](https://github.com/simplabs/breethe-client/blob/master/lib/service-worker/workers/service-worker.js#L88))
 and if that is the case, try making the request and loading the resource from
 the network first.
 If that fails and the promise returned from `fetch` rejects